Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 - Presentation and video showcasing the algorithm on one of your trials (Grade 1-6, Weighting: 50%)
 - Demonstration (Grade 1-6, Weighting: 50%)

 The assistants will judge your presentation right before your hardware demonstration.
-Your video submission to moodle will be judged separatly in the same week.
+Your video submission to moodle will be judged separately in the same week.

 The demonstration performance will be graded according to the performance metrics defined under :ref:`Hardware Task overview` and are the same as in simulation: